zak-souid/DLAV_project/README.md

 We initially planned on trying both DeepSort and SiamFC to acheive Milestone 2.

-#### Andrew please talk about deepsort quickly and why we didnt choose it

 SiamFC is a basic tracking algorithms with a fully-convolutional Siamese network.
 In this approach, a deep conv-net is trained to address a more general similarity learning problem in an initial offline phase, and the coresponding function is then evaluated online during tracking.
 The Siamese network is trained to located an exemplar image within a larger search image, where the similarity learning is done within the bilinear layers.
 We started by implementing SiamFC.